 Times have changed and there are now avenues for content creation, traffic generation, and backlink building.

 Try all of these tools to discover keyword gems and open up some new avenues for traffic.

-It doesn't matter if you own a small local business, you're a blogger, you run a course, or you're an in-house SEO marketer – you can use these apps to grow your business.
+It doesn't matter if you own a small local business, you're a blogger, you run an online course, or you're an in-house SEO marketer – you can use these apps to grow your business.

 LowFruits is probably the best keyword research tool out there at the moment (the other recommended option is Keysearch).
 That might sound like a bold statement but I believe it to be true.
 Keyword research is moving away from “fat head keywords” (difficult, high volume topic keywords) and moving towards answering questions.
 At least, that's how a lot of marketers are approaching content marketing now that big sites have eaten up all the top keywords.